Reenkuu/Reenkuu/README.md

 💻 I’m interested in web development, learning new tech, and building useful stuff.
 🌱 Currently learning NextJS.
 🤝 Open to collaborating on beginner-friendly projects and anything that helps me grow.
-📫 How to reach me: [your email] or send me a message here on GitHub.
+📫 How to reach me: Send me a message here on GitHub.
 😄 Pronouns: He/Him
-⚡ Fun fact: I love clean code almost as much as I love coffee.
+⚡ Fun fact: I love coding almost as much as I love coffee.

 <!---
 Reenkuu/Reenkuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.